DonCanjas/mpv-webp-generator/README.md

 [How to install ffmpeg](https://www.wikihow.com/Install-FFmpeg-on-Windows)

 # Configuration
-*Note this is still in progress and might not work*
+*Note this is still in progress and might not work properly*

 After setup, and if you wish, create a `%APPDATA%/mpv/script-opts` directory if it isn't created already and write a `webp.conf` file to configure the script.
 The three options the script offers (at least until now) are:

 * `dir` – Sets the output directory.
-Default is `C:/Program Files/mpv/webp`.
+Default is `C:/Program Files/mpv/webp/`.
 * `rez` – Sets the resolution of the output webp.
 Default is 600 width.
 * `fps` – Sets the framerate of the output webp.
 Default is 15.
 Don't go too overboard or the filesize will balloon.